cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

   Layout<Shape<_8, Int<kBlockKSmem>>, Stride<Int<kBlockKSmem>, _1>>{}));
 ```

 These constants are the same as what we defined in earlier sections, except the source code handles hdims 32 and 96 with a smaller `kBlockKSmem` and `kSwizzle` to fit the tile shapes.
 Since the SMEM width is only 32 halfs, we only have bank conflicts if we access more than two rows at a time per warp.
-We now only have $32 / 8 = 4$ columns for 128-bit load, and we only need to permute every group of two rows.
-Therefore, we can use `Swizzle<2, 3, 3>` like we see above.
+We now only have $32 / 8 = 4$ columns per 128-bit load, and we only need to permute every group of two rows.
+Therefore, we can use `Swizzle<2, 3, 3>` as we see above.

-However, we now notice our row and column bits S and B are no longer adjacent:
+However, we now notice that our row and column bits S and B are no longer adjacent:

 ![Swizzle bit masks for <3,3,3> and <2,3,3>.](swizzle_233_333.png)

 For the `Swizzle<2, 3, 3>` pattern, two rows $2n, 2n+1$ map to the same "row" since bank conflicts cycle every 64 halfs.
-It preserves the 5th offset bit so the swizzling only permutes the blocks in each true SMEM row.
+It preserves the 5th offset bit so the swizzling only permutes the blocks within each true SMEM row.
 When we print out the resulting layout for `sQ` and `sVt`, we begin to understand:

 ![Layout of sK and sVt, kHeadDim=32, Swizzle<2,3,3>.](sk_svt_layout.png)

 > **Tip:** You can print any layout in latex with `print_latex(layout)`.
 I rendered this in [overleaf](https://overleaf.com).

 True to its definition, `sVt`'s layout is a pure transposition of `sK`.
 Notice something quite peculiar: for `sK`, the index stride alternates between 32 and 40.
 If we think about our swizzle pattern for a second, this makes sense.
-Let's take a look at which offsets end up in column 0:
+Let's look at which offsets end up in column 0:

 | SMEM Rows | Shared Bit-Mask Row | Column to XOR to make 0 | Actual Addresses |
 | :--- | :--- | :--- | :--- |
 | Row 0, 1 | Row 0 | Column 0  | `0=0b0`, `32=0b100000` |
 | Row 1, 2 | Row 1 | Column 1  | `0b1001000=72`, `0b1101000=104` |

-Since each even-odd SMEM row pair share a bit row, the only offset bit difference is in the 5th untouched bit position, so the difference is 32.
+Since each even-odd SMEM row pair shares a bit row, the only offset bit difference is in the 5th untouched bit position, so the difference is 32.
 Between even-odd row pairs, the only way $a \oplus b = 0$ is when $a=b$.
 Therefore, when we increment our row by 1, the column also increments by 1.
 The offset therefore increments by `0b1010000`, which is 40.

-For `Swizzle<3,3,3>` no SMEM rows share a bit-mask row.
+For `Swizzle<3,3,3>`, no SMEM rows share a bit-mask row.
 Therefore, an offset in the same column as the row before it must increment by `0b1001000`, which is 72.
-Each index going down each column in `sK` or row in `sVt` is a constant 72 stride away.
-Since hdims that are a multiple of 64 use `kBlockKSmem=64`, we have a fully unique set of row and column bits with a constant 72 stride.
+Each index going down each column in `sK` (or row in `sVt`) is a constant 72 stride away.
+Since hdims that are multiples of 64 use `kBlockKSmem=64`, we have a fully unique set of row and column bits with a constant 72 stride.
 This is not true for pure multiples of 32.
-This one vs. two-way stride inconsistency hints that `partition_fragment` cannot extract out a simple shape/stride pattern from the 32-hdim swizzled layout.
+This one- vs. two-way stride inconsistency hints that `partition_fragment` can't extract a simple shape/stride pattern from the 32-hdim swizzled layout.

-When I figured this out, I did not bother looking into how CuTe actually computes the output fragment.
-The culprit is clearly some inability to extract out a flat layout, whatever the reason might be.
+When I figured this out, I didn't bother looking into how CuTe actually computes the output fragment.
+The culprit is clearly some inability to extract a flat layout, whatever the reason.
 Furthermore, even though FA2 non-swizzles `sVt`, it still uses a botched-up version of `sQ`...but the algorithm still works.
-So I wondered, what if I just replaced `sVtNoSwizzle` with `sVt`, even for `hdim=32`.
+So I wondered: what if I just replaced `sVtNoSwizzle` with `sVt`, even for `hdim=32`?
 Something must break, right?

 #### Bruh
-Yeah nope, I tested the kernel and it worked perfectly--exact same output as the non-swizzled version, to the decimal.
-At this point, I had spent 6 or 7 hours trying to figure out why this stupid line was there, only to realize it never mattered anyway.
-Someone at some point must've copied some snippets from some CuTe example or other kernel or got scared that the debug prints for the layouts looked wrong.
+Yeah, nope.
+I tested the kernel and it worked perfectly--exact same output as the non-swizzled version, to the decimal.
+At this point I had spent 6 or 7 hours trying to figure out why this stupid line was there, only to realize it never mattered anyway.
+Someone at some point must've copied snippets from some CuTe example or other kernel, or got scared that the debug prints for the layouts looked wrong.

-This still begs the question, how does the kernel work despite these wonky layouts?
+This still begs the question: how does the kernel work despite these wonky layouts?
 The hint actually lies in the CuTe source code.

 #### CuTe Source Code
 If we do a bit of digging into `partition_fragment`'s source code[^7], we find the call stack eventually calls `make_fragment_like`, which has this cute little comment next to it[^8]: